Fedack/PiShockDocs/docs/returns.md

 # Your Order Cancellation Rights

-You are entitled to return Your Order within 14 days as long as the product is unopened.
+You may cancel your order up to the point the item is being processed for shipment.

 In order to exercise Your right of cancellation, You must inform Us of your decision by means of a clear statement.
 You can inform us of your decision by: